 If you still smell burning after a day of use and cleaning your air filter, this may be a sign of an electrical issue.
 In this case, it’s best to turn off the heat pump and contact us immediately.

 As the Pacific Northwest’s heat pump experts, The Heat Pump Store stands ready to answer any questions you may have.
-Contact us today by calling 877-509-2691 or reach out to us through our website.
+Contact us today by calling 877-509-2691 or visit our showrooms in Eugene, Portland, and Salem.